RENCI-NRIG/imageproxy/imagecleanup/Readme.md

 # Image Proxy Cleanup Script

 This script is designed to delete images both from disk and Openstack based on their age.
-Any image older than configured age is deleted both from disk and openstack only if there are no active instances allocated with it.
+Any image older than configured age is deleted both from disk and openstack only if there are no active instances associated with it.

 # Configuration
 It requires following variables to be configured: